Castellari/gSuiteCalendarSync/README.md

 You can create the trigger on the script page at **Edit > Current project's triggers**, the click on **No triggers set up.
 Click here to add one now.** [More information](https://developers.google.com/apps-script/guides/triggers/installable#managing_triggers_manually)

+#### 6. Run the script manually once and give permission
+On menu "select function", select *PersonalCalendarSync*, click on the play button once and authorize the script to access your calendars.

+At this point, you can check your personal calendar to see if the copied events appeared correctly.

-#### 6. Give Google Assistant access to the personal calendar
+#### 7. Give Google Home access to the new personal calendar
 On Google Home app, go to **Account tab (user icon) > More Settings > Services Tab > Calendar** and check your new calendar

-#### 7. Run the script manually once and give permission
-On menu "select function", select *PersonalCalendarSync* and click on the play button once and authorize the script to access your calendars.

 ## How it works
 Every event on a calendar has a unique ID, so everytime this script creates a new event on you personal calendar, it adds a tag (that is only accessible through scripts and is not accessible through calendar application) named `gSuiteEventID` with the ID of the gSuite event that the personal event is mirroing.

 With this in mind, for every day in range, the script will check the gSuite events' IDs and compare with the tags on the events on the same day.

 If the script will look for the corresponding ID, if it finds a match, it will check if the event needs to be updated and will perform updates.
 If script doesn't find a personal event with corresponding gSuite ID, it will create a new event and copy its information.
 If the script finds a personal event that has no corresponding event on gSuite calendar (e.g. when an event is deleted), it will delete the event on the personal calendar.